hellerve/ptolemy/done.md

 enjoy training my end range mobility for splits and the like—, it’s incredibly valuable for resolving pain and feeling better.

+* *Building the Gymnastics Body* by **Christopher Sommer** (2008)

+While I don’t agree with everything in the book, it might be my new favorite introductory text to physical fitness.
+If I could only recommend one fitness book, this would be it.

 ## Management

 ### Papers